ihimv/ihimv/README.md

 - 🏦 I am working in the Oil and Gas domain in Bangalore, India.
       <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - 💻 I am a Microsoft Full-Stack Developer.
-- 💬 Talk to me about electrical future, spirtuality.
+- 💬 Talk to me about photography, spirituality and technology.
 - 👯 We can connect to play some games of Chess ♟
 - ⚡ I believe in adding value through my code.
 - ✔ Be the change you want to see in the world.